 What is a Physical Therapist Assistant?

-Physical therapist assistants (PTAs) provide physical therapy services under the direction and supervision of a licensed physical therapist.
+Physical Therapist Assistants (PTAs) provide physical therapy services under the direction and supervision of a licensed Physical Therapist.
 PTAs help people of all ages who have medical problems, or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
 PTAs may also measure changes in the patient's performance as a result of the physical therapy provided.
-(APTA website)

 What is the difference between a Physical Therapist and a Physical Therapist Assistant?